 I have a question about Jesus' statement, “ Take My yoke . . . for it is easy.”
 What does it mean?

 The religious leaders of Jesus’ day had established a long list of spiritual duties for others to perform.
 Scripture reveals that the religious leaders did not keep all of their own rules even though they imposed them on the people.
 The list of duties was designed to prevent the Jewish people, the laymen, from violating God’s laws.
 As a result, their leaders imposed hundreds of religious rules that cannot be found in the Bible.
 The rules were a burden.
-This helps us understand Jesus’ statement to some of the religious leaders in the following passages.
+This helps us understand Jesus’ statement, “Take my yoke and learn of me,” to some of the religious leaders.

 But He said, “Woe to you lawyers as well!
 For you weigh men down with burdens hard to bear, while you yourselves will not even touch the burdens with one of your fingers.
 (NASB) Luke 11:46